ori2015/todo-app/README.md

 # todo-app

-This project is a simple Todo application built with a .NET Core backend and a Svelte frontend.
+This project is a simple Todo application built with a .NET Core backend connected to MariaDB and a Svelte frontend.

 ## Project Structure